2000–01 NHL season: Arenas

+Cheerleaders

+Cheerleaders and Ice Girls were introduced to the league during this season, with the New York Islanders Ice Girls making their debut.

 Regular season

+International games

+The NHL opened the season in Japan with two games between the Nashville Predators and the Pittsburgh Penguins on October 9 and 10, at Saitama Super Arena in Saitama.

+All-Star Game

+The All-Star Game was played on February 4, at the Pepsi Center in Denver, the home of the Colorado Avalanche.

+Highlights

 On December 27, 2000, Mario Lemieux returned from his three-and-a-half-year retirement and, in a game nationally televised on Hockey Night in Canada and ESPN National Hockey Night, registered his first assist 33 seconds into the game against the Toronto Maple Leafs.
 He went on to add a goal and finish with three points, solidifying his return and bringing a struggling Jaromir Jagr back to his elite status, who went on to win his fourth straight Art Ross Trophy, narrowly surpassing Joe Sakic.
 Despite playing in only 43 games in 2000–01, Lemieux scored 76 points to finish 26th in scoring, finishing the season with the highest points-per-game average that season among NHL players.
 Lemieux was one of the three finalists for the Hart Memorial Trophy and Lester B. Pearson Award.

 The record for most shutouts in a season (set at 160 in 1997–98 and equalled in 1998–99) was eclipsed, as 186 shutouts were recorded.